ISA-tools/isa-specs/source/isatab-investigation.rst

 :Study Title: A concise phrase used to encapsulate the purpose and goal of the study.
 :Study Description: A textual description of the study, with components such as objective or goals.
 :Study Submission Date: The date on which the study is submitted to an archive.
-:Study Public Release Date: The date on which the study should be released publicly.
+:Study Public Release Date: The date on which the study SHOULD be released publicly.
 :Study File Name: A field to specify the name of the Study Table file corresponding the definition of that Study.
 There can be only one file per cell.

 **STUDY DESIGN DESCRIPTORS**